-If you are planning to do a Thesis, you should have your ideas and procedures worked out long before your last semester, when your choice to do a Thesis becomes official.
+If you are planning to do a Thesis, you should have your ideas and procedures worked out long before your last academic year when your choice to do a Thesis becomes official.
+The Plan A option becomes official to the university with the registration into 799A.
 Information on the requirements and conduct of a Thesis will be discussed in the SWORK 690 Research class and can be found in a University guide to the conduct of a Thesis at SDSU.
-Please contact Graduate Affairs at either gra@sdsu.edu or 619-594-5213.
+Please contact the College of Graduate Studies at either gra@sdsu.edu or 619-594-5213. https://grad.sdsu.edu/current-students/thesis